 - Flowers or plants delivered for you will need to be kept at the nurses’ station for safety and environmental considerations.

-- When the time comes for your discharge, please make very sure to collect all of your belongings (clothes, personal bedding, toiletries, jackets, cigarettes, etc.) and/or any medications you may have brought to the hospital.
+- When the time comes for your discharge, please make very sure to collect all of your belongings (clothes, toiletries, jackets, etc.) and/or any medications you may have brought to the hospital.

 - Intermountain Hospital is not responsible for patient property that is kept by patients on the unit.
 Please be aware that we keep “found” unidentified items and medications left behind for only 2 weeks.